March/April 2016 edition

 One issue is that a holding fee currently binds the landlord to the approved applicant, but does not bind the approved applicant to the landlord.
 The landlord is effectively obliged to take the property off the market, but the applicant can withdraw their application at any time before the agreement is signed.
 This means that the landlord misses the opportunity to consider other potential tenants during the holding period.

 Another issue is that accepting a holding fee prior to an existing tenant vacating the premises can leave the landlord liable to pay temporary accommodation costs for a new tenant if the property is not vacated on the agreed date.
-These issues need to be resolved in the revised legislation.

 Recommended: If the holding period exceeds seven days, the holding fee should be able to be increased to the equivalent of a maximum of 14 days’ rent.